Who invented the March Madness bracket? Staten Island bar and Kentucky postal worker stake claims

 The charges were the fatal blow to Jody’s slice of March Madness.

 Embarrassed by the notoriety, Jody Haggerty shut down the pool for good ahead of the 2007 tournament.
-Jody Haggerty died in 2016 without another March bet placed in the pub.
+He died in 2016 without another March bet placed in the pub.

 Even after his mother’s death in 2019, Haggerty never had any serious thoughts of restarting the pool.